Digital Platforms: A Gateway To Social Change…

 The March In March Facebook page already had 100,000 likes.
 Very solid!

-To show you the potential of what could have been – from my 1000 friends we had reached 100,000 people around the world.
+To show you the potential of what could have been – from my personal 1000 friends we had reached 100,000 people around the world.
 Imagine then if we had started with a base of 100,000 people.
 Probability, social media mathematic algorithms and common sense would tell you this story would have hit 1,000,000 sets of eyes.

 The March organisers decided to ignore our community campaign as they questioned my intentions.
 For lack of a better description, they thought I was a conspiracy theory.